yufeih/azure-docs-sdk-node/docs-ref-services/preview/relay.md

 ---
+ms.data: 09/06/2022
+ms.service: relay
-title: Azure Relay modules for JavaScript
+title: Azure Relay SDK for JavaScript ms.author: jeffish ms.devlang: javascript
+author: xirzec
-description: Reference for Azure Relay modules for JavaScript
+description: Reference for Azure Relay SDK for JavaScript ms.topic: reference
-author: sethmanheim
-ms.author: sethm
 manager: timlt
+ms.prod: azure
 ms.date: 07/18/2017
-ms.topic: reference
-ms.prod: azure
 ms.technology: azure
-ms.devlang: nodejs
-ms.service: Relay
 ---
 # Azure Relay modules for JavaScript

 The Azure Relay service creates hybrid applications by enabling you to securely expose services that reside within a corporate enterprise network to the public cloud, without having to open a firewall connection, or require intrusive changes to a corporate network infrastructure.
 Relay supports a variety of different transport protocols and web services standards.